mustafaramadan4/Campfire-API/README.md

  Please note that a listing of the GraphQL queries and mutations can be found in the [graphQL.md](https://github.ccs.neu.edu/NEU-CS5610-SU20/GroupProject_jsonStatham_API/blob/master/graphQL.md) file.

+ #### Upcoming things to work on:

+ For iteration 3, we're considering to extend the functionality of the app such that:
+ 1. A call to the `updateContact` API resolver also captures the user info to enhance security to the API post request.
+ Currently, a user's info is used for READ operations only to display user specific contacts.
+Since the user can only perform an UPDATE operation to the contacts shown on the UI, the UPDATE operation behaves without errors.
+However, it is possible to update any contacts in the database if the request is made directly to the backend.
+ 1. The Back button on the Edit page redirects the user either to the Dashboard or the Contacts page depending on their history.
+ Currently, it always takes the user back to the Contacts page.
+ 1. The dashboard also renders ContactDetail on select.
+ 1. Has a user friendly, polished CSS styling.

  #### Contributions:
  Please note that contributions were a team effort, and we've had numerous multiple hour long team coding/meeting sessions to troubleshoot and/or implement functionalities of our application.
 As such, commit history may not be the best representation of contributions.
 Below is listing of contributions broken down by individual in which they were the predominant contributor.